 To facilitate waitlist processing, instructors are given the option of taking daily attendance in all courses, beginning the first day of classes through the last day of the Add/Drop Period.
 Enrolled students (but not waitlisted students) not in attendance during this period may be dropped, opening up a space for a waitlisted student.
-More information on attendance and excused absences can be found here.

 I no longer want the class I am Waitlisted for.
 Does it matter if I stay on the Waitlist?

 If you are no longer interested in the class you waitlisted for, for whatever reason, you should drop yourself from the waitlist.
 This will free your inbox from unwanted emails and is a courtesy to other students on the waitlist.

 Second- and third-year students are classified according to the total number of units that will be earned at the end of the semester in which pre-registration occurs (including transfer units for students for whom an official transcript has been received).
 Students must earn at least 22 units to be classified as a 2L and at least 54 units to be classified as a 3L.
 Contact the Office of the Registrar if you have questions concerning your class status or believe you have been placed in an incorrect registration group.